Alan Thicke dead at 69

 Thicke was born in Ontario, Canada, in 1947.
 He began his career in Canadian television before moving behind the scenes in American television.

 In the 1970s he wrote for "Fernwood 2-Night," a short-lived satirical talk show that later became "America 2-Night," and "The Richard Pryor Show."
-He composed the theme songs for sitcoms "Diff'Rent Strokes" and "The Facts Of Life."
+He composed the theme songs for the game show "Wheel of Fortune" and sitcoms "Diff'rent Strokes" and "The Facts Of Life."

 He helmed a Canadian talk show, "The Alan Thicke Show," in the early 1980s but he failed to replicate that success with American audiences on "Thicke of the Night."
-Then, along came the most memorable role of his career.

 "Loved it.
 Proud of it.
 Proud of what it stood for.
 I share the corny family values espoused on that show," he said in a 2010 interview with A.V.
 Club.
 "It was a great opportunity that made my life good and something that I can show to my 12-year-old now in reruns.
 Corny and dated as it is, it's still relatable, understandable, and he can look at it and say 'Yeah, I get it.
 Now I see what you did before I was born.' "